hudsonferraz/dogs/README.md

 <img src="/public/dogs.png" width="60%" height="60%"/>

-## You can see this project running live [here](https://hudsonferraz.github.io/dogs/).

-# Pokedex
+# Dogs

 A social media for dogs.
-Instagram-like website with all the basic funcionalities, create account, login, post, delete and comment photos.
+Instagram-like website with all the basic funcionalities.

 # Getting started